Airline Scams: Here Are 3 Valuable Tips On How To Avoid Them

 Here’s how you can avoid all types of free airline tickets scams

-If companies like American Airlines, Ryanair, British Air, Wizz Air or Qantas Airline (obviously not a real company!) is on social media asking you to like, share, retweet or subscribe, it’s an airline scam.
+If companies like American Airlines, Ryanair, British Air, Wizz Air or Qantas Airline (its name is actually Qantas Airways, so pay attention to small details like this!) is on social media asking you to like, share, retweet or subscribe, it’s an airline scam.
 There are no free airline tickets to be gained – look more closely at the page’s name.

 Airline scam versus legitimate Facebook page (notice the check mark on the page name)